-The telescope must be proposed and picture with a smooth and uniform finish.
+The telescope must be properly assembled and pinted with a smooth and uniform finish.

 Decals, if used, should be attached smooth and tight.

 Telescopes designed by the exhibitor must be original, not a modification of an existing kit.

 Exhibitor's name, county or district, age, and year(s) in project must be tagged or labeled in a prominent location on the telescope.